Introduction and useful links for parents and carers, including supporting your child's mental health and wellbeing

 This page of the web site will provide you with the details you need to understand what we consider to be the most important information to share with you.
 We hope this is helpful in giving you the essential information.

-The government has also published advice for parents and carers on supporting their child's emotional and mental wellbeing during the pandemic:
+The NHS has advice for parents and carers on supporting their child's emotional and mental wellbeing: click here

 I am sure you know but it is worth re-stating that it is vitally important that your child does not attend the Academy if they have any of the COVID 19 symptoms, any member of your household has the symptoms, or if your child has been in immediate contact with any person who has symptoms, or if your child has returned from a country on the Government Travel restrictions website.